dvbsknd/FCC-frontEndProjects/README.md

 ## Stack & infrastructure

-The server is a simple, raw NodeJS implementation serving the static files found in the `/challenges` directory. `yarn` or `npm` can be used for package management, but I have used `npm` just to minimise the number of tools and dependencies.
-I have installed `nodemone` as a dev. dependency to get the benefit of hot-reloading and this is run via the `npm start` script using `npx` so that it doesn't need to be installed globally.
+The server is a simple, raw [NodeJS](https://nodejs.org/) implementation serving the static files found in the `/challenges` directory. `yarn` or `npm` can be used for package management, but I have used `npm` just to minimise the number of tools and dependencies.
+I have installed `nodemon` as a dev. dependency to get the benefit of hot-reloading and this is run via the `npm start` script using `npx` so that it doesn't need to be installed globally.

 The server sets correct `Content-Type` headers for `css`, `js` and `html` files, and if others are required (such as images) they'll be added along the way.